LavaWaffle/Mozart/arduino files/README.md

 ![Circuit Diagram](https://github.com/LavaWaffle/Mozart/blob/main/arduino%20files/Circuit.png?raw=true)

+- Note: Makeshift potentiometer is made via 10k resistor from 5v to a column, and a 1k resistor from the column to ground.
+That column is connected to the contrast pin of the LCD.

+# Fun Fact

-- Note: There is no need for two Arduino boards (pwm pin 6 is unused on the main board).
+There is no need for two Arduino boards (pwm pin 6 is unused on the main board).
 However, the secondary Arduino board was good practice for uart communication.